Septercius/rpcemu-dev/readme.txt

 - Never run a long soak test on the hard disc - this does not work!

 Once formatted you can copy the boot sequence from floppy (or just download the preprepared hardfile).
-To get RiscOS to boot off hard disc, type the following commands at the command prompt :
+To get RISC OS to boot off hard disc, type the following commands at the command prompt :

 *dir adfs::4.$